yug49/defi-reth/foundry/exercises/exercise-eigen-layer-delegate.md

 Write your code inside the [`EigenLayerRestake` contract](../src/exercises/EigenLayerRestake.sol)

-This exercise is design to implement a function that will delegate to an operator.
+This exercise is designed to implement a function that will delegate to an operator.

 ```solidity
 function delegate(address operator) external auth {